axaimdc/getting-started/README.md

 * Traditionally, R was quite hard to approach.
 For many years there were several good tools available for each task, but no guidance on which would give the best immediate or long-term results for developing a project.
 Happily, over the past 5 to 10 years, a collection of R packages, sometimes called the 'Tidyverse', has been developed which offers a comprehensive and consistent set of tools for most basic business data manipulation and visualisation tasks.
 * There are thousands of specialised packages that we can install in R which handle more unusual analysis problems, including all the latest statistical and machine learning techniques.
 All are free.

+## What can I do in R that I can't do in Excel?

+If you haven't used R before, and after spending a short time learning, the following should be quite easy for you:-

+* create legible, attractive, modern charts
+* clear, transparent formulas for calculations
+* easy, robust recalculations of very large datasets
+* (at work) improved productivity in creating and updating your analyses

+After learning a bit more, you'll probably be able to do the following (and more) better than you can in Excel:-

+* codified end-to-end processes (import, clean, transform, summarise, model, chart, export...)
+* audit trail
+* teamwork
+* source control, version comparison
+* text analysis
+* machine learning

 ## Getting set up: basic requirements

 1. A computer with internet connection and Chrome or Firefox browser.
 Note you can't develop Kaggle kernels with Internet Explorer.